Simon Gillham

-Simon Gillham (born 24 February 1956 in Letchworth Garden City) is a member of Vivendi’s Management Board as well as the co-owner and chairman of the professional French rugby team Club athlétique Brive Corrèze Limousin (Top 14).
-He is Chairman of Vivendi Village, and Senior Executive Vice president - Communications for Vivendi.
+Simon Gillham (born 24 February 1956 in Letchworth Garden City) is the co-owner and director of the professional French rugby team Club athlétique Brive Corrèze Limousin.
+He is also chairman of the English Championship, the second level of men's English rugby.
+Between 2007 and 2022, he was a member of Vivendi’s Management board.
 He is the father of 4 Franco-British children.

 Life

 Career

 Simon Gillham holds a Bachelor of Arts degree from the University of Sussex and a postgraduate degree in Education from the University of Bristol.

 He started his career at Thomson in 1981 as a language training specialist.
 In 1985, he created a training and communications company: York Consultants.
 In 1991, he was appointed Communications Vice-President at Thomson Consumer Electronics.
 In 1994, he joined the CarnaudMetalbox group.
 In early 1999, Simon Gillham was appointed V-P Communications of the Valeo Group, before being appointed as Havas Communications Vice-President in April 2001.
 He joined Vivendi in 2007 as Communications and Sustainable Development Senior Vice President.